 A catheter (tube) will be inside your bladder to drain urine away.
-As the urethra (bladder opening) is placed close to where surgery has taken place, the catheter will allow the area to recover and heal.
-The catheter will need to stay in for approximately 3-7 days.
+As the urethra (bladder opening) is close to where surgery has taken place, the catheter will allow the area to recover and heal.
+The catheter may need to stay in for approximately 3-7 days depending on the extent of surgery.

 You may also have trouble opening your bowels or have some discomfort due to wind for the first few days after the operation.
-This will be temporary and we can give you laxatives or painkillers if you need them.
+This will be temporary, and we can give you laxatives or painkillers if you need them.